snowdriftcoop/snowdrift/BUILD.md

     brew install git
     brew install postgres
     brew install haskell-stack
+    brew install make

 ### Windows

 *Status:* We welcome testing but do not officially support Windows.
 In the past, we have had only partial success running on Windows.
-We know that the sdb.hs tool won't work on Windows because it uses UNIX sockets.
+We know that the sdc tool won't work on Windows because it uses UNIX sockets.
 We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.
 Steps used in past testing: